GMalzac/ProgImage.com/README.md

 ```

 Once the request is completed, the API will render the index view with highest from lowest ID.
+You can access any uploaded picture using its image_url value.

 ## Delete a picture
 You can delete a picture by sending a DELETE request to http://localhost:3000/api/v1/pictures/ID_OF_YOUR_PICTURE